rails/request.js/README.md

 ##### responseKind

-You can provide this option to specify which kind of response will be accepted.
+Specifies which response format will be accepted.
 Default is `html`.

 Options are `html`, `turbo-stream`, `json`.